fadden/6502bench/SourceGen/SGTestData/README.md

 will remain.
 This allows you to examine the outputs when investigating failures.

-As a safety measure, the directory will NOT be removed if it contains files that the test harness doesn't recognize.
+As a safety measure, a directory will NOT be removed if it contains files that the test harness doesn't recognize.

 ### Updating Tests ###